 Lost wages during mental illness flare-ups and setbacks

-A professional can help you set realistic financial goals, and prevent the debt that often goes together with mental illness.
+A professional can help you set realistic financial goals and prevent the debt associated with mental illness.

 Also, knowing your options is key to preventing unnecessary spending.

-For example, companies that offer SR22 insurance often specialize in insuring high-risk drivers, including those suffering from mental illness.
+For example, companies that offer SR22 insurance often insure high-risk drivers, including those with a mental illnesses.

 How Mental Illness Impacts Relationships

-Relationships are never really easy, even when both partners are completely healthy.
+Relationships are never effortless, even when both partners are entirely healthy.

-And since normal outside factors like careers, finances, etc. can strain even the strongest bonds, it should be no surprise that mental illness can spell disaster for a relationship.
+And since typical outside factors like careers, finances, etc., can strain even the strongest bonds, it should be no surprise that mental illness can spell disaster for a relationship.

-Indeed, when one or both partners suffer from some form of mental illness, issues like codependency, guilt, poor self-image and frustration often arise.
+Indeed, when one or both partners suffer from some form of mental illness, issues like codependency, guilt, poor self-image, and frustration often arise, shares Psychology Today.

 In effect, the relationship suffers greatly.

-Because of these effects, poor mental health is linked to higher rates of domestic violence, separation, and divorce.
+Because of these effects, poor mental health is linked to higher domestic violence, separation, and divorce rates.